-You will find I do things a bit differently from most life coaches: I don’t offer a set package for a set amount of money up front before I see you, but prefer to develop a bespoke service for each person.
-In your first consultation we can decide what we need to work through and for how many weeks; these can be as often or as spread out as you like
+I don’t offer a set package for a set amount of money up front before I see you, but prefer to develop a bespoke service for each person.
+In your first consultation we can decide what we need to work through and for how many weeks; these can be as often or as spread out as you like.
+You may only need one consultation!

 I use a coaching technique called motivational interviewing.
 It’s fairly new but it's revolutionising the way we help people to change poor habits and behaviour.
 I won't nag or cajole; but my coaching style will help you achieve the changes you want, be it with your diet, activity, stress or other lifestyle factors